Max Ram: Career

 Ram began his career with Leicester City and Nottingham Forest, later playing in non-League with Stratford Town after being released.
 He signed a one-year contract with Wycombe Wanderers in August 2021.
 On 19 November 2021, Ram joined National League South side Hungerford Town on a 28-day loan deal.

 On 28 June 2022, Ram joined Inverness Caledonian Thistle in the Scottish Championship.
+He joined Gloucester City on 24 August 2023.
+In March 2024, he joined Alfreton Town following his departure from Gloucester.

+On 1 July 2024, Ram joined fellow National League North side Rushall Olympic.
+Just one month later however, on the eve of the new season, he joined Redditch United.
+He returned to Hungerford Town in March 2025.

+On 7 July 2025, Ram joined National League North club Leamington.
+He departed the club in September 2025.